 What Grip Size does Novak Djokovic use?

-Like a lot of tennis pros, Novak Djokovic plays with a Vibration Dampener on his tennis racket.
-Novak endorses and uses Head’s Djokovic Dampener that is available from the Head website in white and features Novak’s logo in black.
+Like a lot of pros, Novak plays with a Vibration Dampener and he currently endorses and uses Head’s Djokovic Dampener.

 How does Novak Djokovic string his Racket?

-Should I buy the Head Graphene 360+ Speed Pro Tennis Racket?
+Should you buy the Head Speed Pro (Retail Version)?

-As Novak Djokovic is the current world number, you will have no trouble finding a Head Graphene 360+ Speed Pro Tennis Racket to buy as they will be stocked in most good tennis shops.
-You also have the option of buying the racket online.
+As Djokovic is one of the greatest tennis players of all time, you will have no trouble finding an HSP to buy as it will be stocked in most good online tennis shops.